Bayard Rustin | |

 It occurred to me shortly after that that it was an absolute necessity for me to declare homosexuality because if I didn't I was a part of the prejudice.
 I was aiding and abetting the prejudice that was a part of the effort to destroy me.[34]

-As declaredconscientious objectors who refused induction into the military, Rustin, Houser, and other members of FOR and CORE were convicted of violating theSelective Service Act.
-From 1944 to 1946, Rustin was imprisoned inAshland Federal Prison in Kentucky, and later theLewisburg Federal Penitentiary, in Pennsylvania.
+Asconscientious objectors who refused induction into the military, Rustin, Houser, and other members of FOR and CORE were convicted of violating theSelective Service Act.
+From 1944 to 1946, Rustin was imprisoned inAshland Federal Prison in Kentucky andLewisburg Federal Penitentiary in Pennsylvania.
 At both, he organized protests against racially segregated housing and dining facilities.
-During his incarceration, he also organized FOR'sFree India Committee.
-After his release from prison, he was frequently arrested for protesting against British colonial rule, in both India and Africa.
+During his incarceration, he also organized FOR's Free India Committee.
+After his release from prison, he was frequently arrested for protesting against British colonial rule in both India and Africa.

 Just before a trip to Africa while college secretary of the FOR, Rustin recorded a10-inch LP,Elizabethan Songs and Negro Spirituals, for the Fellowship Records label.
 He sangspirituals andElizabethan songs, accompanied on theharpsichord by Margaret Davison.[37]

 In 1947, Rustin and Houser organized theJourney of Reconciliation.
-This was the first of theFreedom Rides to test the 1946Supreme Court ruling inMorgan v.
-Commonwealth of Virginia banningracial discrimination in interstate travel as unconstitutional.
-Rustin and CORE executive secretary George Houser recruited a team of fourteen men, divided equally by race, to ride in pairs through Virginia, North Carolina, Tennessee, and Kentucky.[33]
+This was the first of theFreedom Rides to test the 1946Supreme Court rulingMorgan v.
+Commonwealth of Virginia, which bannedracial discrimination in interstate travel.
+Rustin and Houser recruited seven white men and seven black men to ride in pairs through Virginia, North Carolina, Tennessee, and Kentucky.[38]
 The NAACP opposed CORE'sGandhian tactics as too meek.
 Participants in the Journey of Reconciliation were arrested several times.
-Arrested withIgal Roodenko andJoe Felmet, Rustin served twenty-two days on achain gang inNorth Carolina for violating stateJim Crow laws regarding segregated seating on public transportation.[34][35]
-On June 17, 2022, Chapel HillSuperior Court Judge Allen Baddour, with full consent of the state, dismissed the 1947 North Carolina charges against the four Freedom Riders.[36][37]
+Arrested withIgal Roodenko andJoe Felmet, Rustin served 22 days on achain gang inNorth Carolina for violating stateJim Crow laws segregating public transportation.[39][40]
+On June 17, 2022, Chapel HillSuperior Court Judge Allen Baddour, with full consent of the state, dismissed the 1947 North Carolina charges against the four Freedom Riders.[41][42]

 In 1948, Rustin traveled to India to learn techniques ofnonviolent civil resistance directly from the leaders of the Gandhian movement.
 The conference had been organized beforeGandhi's assassination earlier that year.
 Between 1947 and 1952, Rustin also met with leaders of independence movements inGhana andNigeria.
-In 1951, he formed the committee to Support South African Resistance, which later became theAmerican Committee on Africa.
+In 1951, he formed the Committee to Support South African Resistance, which later became theAmerican Committee on Africa.

-Rustin was arrested inPasadena, California, in January 1953 for sexual activity in a parked car with two men in their 20s.[29]
-Originally charged with vagrancy and lewd conduct, he pleaded guilty to a single, lesser charge of "sex perversion" (assodomy was officially referred to in California at the time, even if consensual) and served 60 days in jail.
-The Pasadena arrest was the first time that Rustin's homosexuality had come to public attention.
-He had been and remained candid in private about his sexuality, although homosexual activity was still criminalized throughout the United States.[38]
+In January 1953, Rustin was arrested inPasadena, California, for sexual activity in a parked car with two other men.[34]
+Originally charged with vagrancy and lewd conduct, he pleaded guilty to a single, lesser charge of "sex perversion" (assodomy was officially called in California at the time, even if consensual) and served 60 days in jail.
+The Pasadena arrest was the first time Rustin's homosexuality came to public attention.
+He had been and remained candid in private about his sexuality, although homosexual activity was still criminalized throughout the United States.[43]
 Rustin resigned from theFellowship of Reconciliation (FOR) because of his convictions.
-They also greatly affected Rustin's relationship withA.
-J. Muste, the director of the FOR.
-Muste had already tried to change Rustin's sexuality earlier in their relationship with no success.
-Later in Rustin's life, they continued their relationship with more tension than they had previously.[39]
+They also greatly affected Rustin's relationship with Muste, who had already tried to change Rustin's sexuality earlier in their relationship.
+Their relationship continued, but more tensely.[44]
 Rustin became the executive secretary of theWar Resisters League.
-An American Legion chapter in Montana used Rustin's Pasadena conviction to try to cancel his lectures in the state.[38]
+An American Legion chapter in Montana used Rustin's Pasadena conviction to try to cancel his lectures in the state.[43]

-The following year, Rustin and King began organizing theSouthern Christian Leadership Conference (SCLC).
-Many African-American leaders were concerned that Rustin's sexual orientation and past Communist membership would undermine support for the civil rights movement.
-After the organization of the SCLC, Rustin and King planned a civil rights march adjacent to the1960 Democratic National Convention in Los Angeles.
-This did not sit well with U.S. RepresentativeAdam Clayton Powell Jr., who threatened to leak to the press rumors of a fake affair between Rustin and King.
-King canceled the march, and Rustin left his position in the SCLC.
-King received criticism for this action fromHarper's magazine, which wrote about him: "Lost much moral credit ... in the eyes of the young."
-Although Rustin was open about his sexual orientation and his convictions were a matter of public record, the events had not been discussed widely beyond the civil rights leadership.
-Rustin did not let this setback change his direction in the movement.[13]
+In 1957, Rustin and King began organizing theSouthern Christian Leadership Conference (SCLC).
+Many African-American leaders were concerned that Rustin's sexual orientation and past Communist affiliation would undermine support for the civil rights movement.
+After organizing the SCLC, Rustin and King planned a civil rights march adjacent to the1960 Democratic National Convention in Los Angeles.
+This did not sit well with U.S. RepresentativeAdam Clayton Powell Jr., who threatened to leak to the press a false rumor of an affair between Rustin and King.
+King canceled the march, and Rustin left his position in the SCLC.Harper's Magazine criticized King for this, writing that he lost "much moral credit ... in the eyes of the young."
+Rustin was open about his sexual orientation and his convictions were a matter of public record, but the events had not been widely discussed beyond the civil rights leadership.
+This setback did not change Rustin's direction in the movement.[18]

 Despite shunning from some civil rights leaders,